Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Conclusions

 \item The final composition of giant planets is markedly non-stellar due to the interplay between planetary migration and concurrent accretion of gas and solids.
 Therefore, despite being intimately connected, the planetary elemental ratios are not a direct reflection of those of the disc.

-\item The diagnostic power of the elemental ratios is maximised when these are expressed in units of their corresponding stellar value.\\ First, normalisation brings different elemental ratios to the same scale, making it easier to compare them and study their mutual relations.
-As discussed below, such relations provide unique insights into the formation and migration histories of giant planets.\\ Second, normalisation allows to directly measure the deviation of the planet's composition from that of its host star, which in turn reflects the original composition of the formation environment.
-As a result, we can constrain the formation history of the planet even in absence of detailed knowledge of the specific properties of the natal environment.
+\item The diagnostic power of the elemental ratios is maximised when these are expressed in units of their corresponding stellar value.
+First, normalisation brings different elemental ratios to the same scale, making it easier to compare them and study their mutual relations.
+As discussed below, such relations provide unique insights into the formation and migration histories of giant planets.
+Second, normalisation allows us to directly measure the deviation of the planet's composition from that of its host star, which in turn reflects the original composition of the formation environment.
+As a result, we can constrain the formation history of the planet even in the absence of detailed knowledge of the specific properties of the natal environment.
 The use of normalised elemental ratios is therefore key to comparing the formation histories of giant planets in multi-planet systems and of giant planets orbiting different stars.

-\item In all the disc chemical scenarios, the joint evaluation of C- and N-based elemental ratios allows to unequivocally constrain the source of planetary metallicity.
-Specifically, gas-dominated giant planets are characterised by N/O*$>$C/O*$>$C/N*, while solid-enriched giant planets are characterised by C/N*$>$C/O*$>$N/O*. \\ Moreover, all the planetary elemental ratios, except C/O*, exhibit monotonic trends with respect to the starting location of the planet.
-Specifically, the deviation of the ratios from their stellar value increases with the extent of disc-driven migration, independently on the disc chemical scenario and the ionisation level.
+\item In all the disc chemical scenarios, the joint evaluation of C- and N-based elemental ratios allows the unequivocal constraining of the source of planetary metallicity.
+Specifically, gas-dominated giant planets are characterised by N/O*$>$C/O*$>$C/N*, while solid-enriched giant planets are characterised by C/N*$>$C/O*$>$N/O*.
+Moreover, all the planetary elemental ratios, except C/O*, exhibit monotonic trends with respect to the starting location of the planet.
+Specifically, the deviation of the ratios from their stellar value increases with the extent of disc-driven migration, independent of the disc chemical scenario and the ionisation level.

 \item The global trends of the elemental ratios in the planet composition through the different migration scenarios are not model-dependent, only their absolute values are so.
-Specifically, changing the chemical and thermal profiles of the disc would only affect the slope of the curves shown in our plots, but not their overall behaviour.
+Specifically, changing the chemical and thermal profiles of the disc only affects the slope of the curves shown in our plots, but not their overall behaviour, as verified by \citet{biazzo2022}.
 Therefore, our methodology can be directly applied to compare the formation and migration histories of different giant planets in the same planetary system.